Alexa Huang awarded the 2010 Scaglione Prize

 Chinese Shakespeares has also received Honorable Mention for the Joe A. Callaway Prize for the Best Book on Drama or Theatre.
 Professor Huang is the general editor of The Shakespearean International Yearbook and the vice president of the Association for Asian Performance.
 She co-edited Shakespeare and the Ethics of Appropriation and Class, Boundary, and Social Discourse in the Renaissance.

 Alexa Huang website | George Washington University

 An exhibition at the Folger Shakespeare Library, Washington, D.C.,

-for which Alex Huang was the video curator
+for which Alexa Huang was the video curator